Comprehensive or Targeted? How to Choose the Right Type of Autism Evaluation

 Can a Targeted Evaluation Be Enough?

-A targeted evaluation may be enough if:
+A targeted evaluation may be sufficient if:

-You’re seeking personal insight and not formal services
+You're seeking personal insight without formal services

-What About Telehealth Evaluations?
+About Telehealth Evaluations

 Benefits:

-Easier access in underserved areas
+Expanded access in underserved or rural areas

 Shorter wait times

-Less anxiety for some clients
+Reduced anxiety for some clients

 Be Cautious with Online Autism Tests